 - Get a receipt for any payment.

-What is a "Rental Agreement" and what should it include?
+What is a "Rental Agreement"?

 - A rental agreement (or "lease") is the agreement between the mobile home park and the tenant.
 It covers the terms and conditions of renting lot space.